MOHAN02042004/Chronic-Kidney-Disease-prediction-using-Machine-learning-Techniques./README.md

-In this code we use different machine learning models for prection and based on our observation ensemmble methods like voting yields his hihest accuracy.
+In this code we use different machine learning models for prection and based on our observation ensemmble methods like voting yields highest accuracy.